Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/state-machine.md

 ## BSS Doscovery: `Beacon` VS `Probe Response`

-The beacon and probe response frames are sent by the AP to start/continue the dicovery process (depending on the scanning method):
+The beacon and probe response frames are sent by the AP to start/continue the dicovery process (depending on the scanning method: Passive (beacon) or Active (probe response)):

-- `Passive Scanning`: The **beacon** is broadcasted periodically by the AP to advertise its presence and SSID without requiring any action from the client device.
-STAs listen to these beacons to discover available networks.
-- `Active Scanning`: The **probe response** frame is used in active scanning.
-In this case, the **STA initiates the discovery process by sending a probe request (often as a broadcast)** to inquire about available networks. **The AP responds with a probe response**, which provides detailed information about the network, often including more specific details about vendor-specific capabilities.

-**The beacon and probe response at protocol level (e.g. seen from Wireshark) are almost identical**, with the main differences being:
+**The beacon frame and the probe response at the protocol level (e.g., as seen in Wireshark) are almost identical**, with the main differences being:

-- **The `beacon frame` contains a `Traffic Indication Map (TIM)` element**, which is used for Power Management, while **`probe responses` will NEVER contain a TIM**.
-This element informs client STAs if there is buffered traffic waiting for them at the AP using the beacon frame.
+- **The `beacon frame` contains a `Traffic Indication Map (TIM)` element, which is used for power management (PS)**. **`Probe responses` will NEVER contain a TIM**.
+The TIM element informs client STAs if there is buffered traffic waiting for them at the AP, using the beacon frame. **This is the most important differente between a beacon and a probe response at protocol perspective**. <br><br>
-- The `vendor-specific elements` content can vary depending on the each vendor.
+- The content of `vendor-specific elements` can vary depending on the vendor or deployment.
 However, in general, **`probe responses` tend to include more detailed vendor-specific information compared to `beacons`**.
 This is because probe responses are tailored to a specific request from a client device (STA), while beacons are more generic.
+For example, in the next probe response screenshoot, it is noticeable that there is much more information in the vendor-specific elements than in the beacon.
+Most of this data comes from the WPS announcement _(even though we will not be using WPS authentication for this lab)_.

 ### Beacon (From: AP):